kevismorgis/INV/README.md

 # INV
- A static splash page for the Incredible Nella Vita project.
+ A static splash page for the INV project.